 An Engaging Mathematical Environment

 We deliver a strong program in foundational mathematics for Rose-Hulman students—regardless of major—in calculus, differential equations, discrete math, and probability/statistics.
-Our upper division program for majors, double majors, and minors offers exceptional preparation for graduate school or careers in business, industry, and government.
+Our upper division program for mathematics majors, biomathematics majors, double majors, and minors offers exceptional preparation for graduate school or careers in the actuarial sciences as well as business, industry, and government.
 And research opportunities are not just for faculty but for undergraduates as well through the senior thesis/project, seminars, conferences, independent study, summer research programs, and the Undergraduate Mathematics Journal.

 You’ll find our impressive classroom and computational facilities support both teaching and research.
 And our active participation in mathematics competitions provides our students challenges and recognitions.